OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

-Verify the usage of [`toUri`](https://developer.android.com/reference/android/content/Intent.html#toUri%28int%29 "Intent.toUri()"), which may also be used in this context.
+The usage of the [`toUri`](https://developer.android.com/reference/android/content/Intent.html#toUri%28int%29 "Intent.toUri()") should be verified in order to understand how the application uses this intent, and if it is abusable.
+This general approach of locating the getIntent() method can be used across most applications for reverse engineering and understanding how the application handles and uses deep links.
+Knowledge of this is of great importance when attempting to abuse deep links.

 ### Dynamic Analysis